-The 24/7 contact system is tested at a minimum of 2x/year and managed in the following manner:
+The 24/7 contact system is tested at a minimum of 2x/year by the Ohio Department of Health and managed in the following manner:

-Telephone: Canton City Public Health utilizes the Ohio Department of Health's Local Health Department After-Hours Contact Drill as its main method to test the phone lines and the contact procedures for after-hours notification.
-This drill occurs twice a year and is a function of the Public Health Emergency Preparedness (PHEP) Grant, (Deliverable 22.1).
+Telephone: Canton City Public Health utilizes the Ohio Department of Health's Local Health Department After-Hours Contact Drill as its main method to test the phone lines and the contact procedures for after hour's notification.
+This drill occurs twice a year and is a function of the Public Health Emergency Preparedness (PHEP) Grant.
 The timeframe required to respond is detailed in the PHEP grant requirements.
 Documentation of performance is maintained by the Emergency Preparedness Planner or Public Information Officer (PIO).